 If you already have registered at a store or two, not a problem!
-You can transfer all of the items to your Babylist, or just add the link to your other registry if you’d like to keep the other registry separate.
+You can transfer all of the items to your Babylist or just add the link to your other registry if you’d like to keep the other registry separate.
 That way you can keep all your items in the same lovely place.

-If you have problems adding things from one registry to another (like I did) their staff will help you and do it for you.
+If you have problems adding things from one registry to another (like I did), their staff will help you and do it for you.
 Can you say amazing customer service?!!

 3. Add things on your registry like help & favors.

-On your Babylist registry you can even add meaningful gifts money can’t buy like home-cooked meals, second-hand baby clothes, or help walking your pup.
+On your Babylist registry, you can even add meaningful gifts money can’t buy like home-cooked meals, second-hand baby clothes, or help walking your pup.

 4. You can support small shops!

-Does your friend make the most beautiful layettes and has an Etsy store?
+Does your friend make the most beautiful layettes and have an Etsy store?
 Awesome!
 You can add unique gifts like that to your Babylist registry that you wouldn’t be able to find at a big-box store.